Danieleg82/AzFireWallPremium-MH/README.md

 az network application-gateway root-cert create --cert-file <PathOfAzFWCert.CER> --gateway-name AppGW --name AzFWCert --resource-group azfirewallpremiumtest

 az network application-gateway http-settings update --gateway-name AppGW --name HTTPSsetting --resource-group azfirewallpremiumtest --root-certs AzFWCert --host-name MyprotectedApp.AzFWMH.net

+## Task 3

+We are now ready to proceed configuring our Web server for HTTPS connectivity.

+The WEBSERVER VM has been already deployed with IIS services installed.
+IIS comes already with a Default Website created.

+What we need to do now is to bind our PFX certificate to it.

+Let's connect to WEBSERVER VM via Bastion native RDP client in order to be able to copy/paste our certificate.

+From a terminal CLI session on your PC, run:

+[Replace <SubscriptionID> with your subscription ID value]

+az network bastion rdp --name "BastionHost" --resource-group "AzFirewallPremiumTest" --target-resource-id "/subscriptions/<SubscriptionID>/resourceGroups/AzFirewallPremiumTest/providers/Microsoft.Compute/virtualMachines/WEBSERVER"

+Complete login via native Windows RDP client using the following credentials:

+username      = "adminuser"
+password      = "AzFWPa$$w0rd"

+From the RDP session, let's copy/paste a copy of our PFX certificate we generated before (appgwcert.pfx) in the C:\ folder of WEBSERVER:

+=Uploadcertonwebserver1=

+Double-click on the certificate to install it locally

+=InstallCertonIISserver1=

+=InstallCertonIISserver2=

+The certificate password we configured is "certpwd"

+=InstallCertonIISserver3=

+=InstallCertonIISserver4=

+=InstallCertonIISserver5=

+From Start menu, now search for IIS Manager and launch it.

+Expand the branches under WEBSERVER name in the left pane, and look up for "Default WebSite" under "Sites".
+If you want you can as well rename the Default Website with "MyprotectedApp.AzFWMH.net"

+Right-Click on Edit Bindings and select "Add"

+=EditBindings1=

+Configure the Binding settings this way:

+=EditBindings2=

+Type: HTTPS

+Port: 443 (all IP addresses)

+Host Name: MyprotectedApp.AzFWMH.net

+SSL Certificate: MyprotectedApp.AzFWMH.net

+Restart the website:

+=RestartSite1=

+## Task 4

+In this moment, the traffic between our Application Gateway and our WEBSERVER VM is passing through the Azure Firewall, but it's not allowed by any firewall rule.

+We can proceed enabling such traffic with - for example - a new APPLICATION RULE allowing all the traffic toward our site's FQDN.

+This rule will have the TLS-inspection enabled.

+Let's go to AzFWPolicy --> Application Rules --> Add rule

+Let's configure a new rule with the following settings:

+Rule Collection: RuleCollection1

+Name: AllowAppGW

+Source IP Addresses: 10.0.4.0/24

+Target FQDNs: MyprotectedApp.AzFWMH.net

+TLS Inspection: enabled

+Protocols: http, https

+=RuleToAllowAppGWtraffic1=

+After the rule is applied, come back to the Application Gateway section.
+Review "Backend Health" status:

+=backendhealth1=

+Is this expected?

+## Task 5

+In this moment, the Application Gateway is generating HTTPS requests from subnet 10.0.4.0/24 with destination 10.0.1.6, for the HOST named "MyprotectedApp.AzFWMH.net"

+The Azure Firewall is intercepting these requests, and it's trying to resolve the same FQDN to validate that the destination IP 10.0.1.6 is effectively linked to "MyprotectedApp.AzFWMH.net".

+This name resolution is failing, because such FQDN is not mapped to any resolvable record.

+To fix this problem, we can create a Private DNS zone (AzFWMH.net) and link it to our VNET.
+In the zone we will create a record for "MyprotectedApp.AzFWMH.net" that will resolve to 10.0.1.6

+As soon as the Firewall can resolve the destination of the requests with the correspondent IP address, the flow is expected to be allowed by the Application rule we just configured.

+To create the Private DNS zone and relevant record, run:

+*az network private-dns zone create -g azfirewallpremiumtest -n AzFWMH.net*

+*az network private-dns record-set a add-record -g azfirewallpremiumtest -z AzFWMH.net -n MyprotectedApp -a 10.0.1.6*

+*az network private-dns link vnet create -g azfirewallpremiumtest -n Privatezonelink1 -z AzFWMH.net -v VNET1 -e False*